 Do you suffer from serious repressed anger and other repressed emotions?
-Most people don't remember the first three years of life and so are not aware if those years were spent building up a store of repressed anger and other repressed emotions.
+Most people don't remember the first three years of their lives, and so they are not aware if those years were spent building up a store of repressed anger and other repressed emotions.

-Dr. Gabor Mate is a medical doctor who works with drug addicted patients in the downtown core of Vancouver, British Columbia's East side and he is also the author of an excellent, bestselling book called, "When the Body Says No, The Costs of Hidden Stress."
+Dr. Gabor Maté is a medical doctor who works with drug/alcohol addicted patients in Vancouver, British Columbia, Canada.
+He is also the author of an excellent, bestselling book called, "When the Body Says No, The Costs of Hidden Stress" and several other books.

-In his book, Dr Mate goes to great lengths to show the medical consequences of emotional stress and repressed anger.
-It seems that when we are born, the brain is not yet fully developed and so the environment, to which we are exposed in those first three to five years of life, has a huge impact on us, as the brain completes its development.
-What's really interesting is that, according to Mate, the human being is one of the only animals in nature that is born without a fully developed brain.
+In his book, Dr Maté goes to great lengths to show the medical consequences of unchecked emotional stress and repressed anger.
+It seems that when we are born, our brains are not fully developed yet and so the environment, to which we are exposed in those first three to five years of life, has a huge impact on us, as the brain completes its development.
+What's really interesting is, according to Mate, the human being is one of the only animals in nature that is born without a fully developed brain; hence, the reason why we can't walk immediately after birth like most animals.

-Given this fact, parents have to be extra careful, to ensure that the environment, to which a baby is exposed in those very early years, is not highly stressed and the parent must be very emotionally present during that time period.
-If not, the child will develop a behavior pattern of serious repressed anger and other repressed emotions as a way of coping with that early childhood trauma.
+Given this fact, parents have to be extra careful, to ensure that the environment, to which a baby is exposed in those very early years, is not highly stressed and parents must also be very emotionally present during that period.
+If not, children develop a behavior pattern of repressing anger and other key emotions as a way of coping with early childhood trauma.

-Many, who read this, would think that Dr. Mate is speaking of parents who are addicts or who are abusive, but he is not.
-Of course, people with these dramatic problems, certainly do not make great parents, but unfortunately, Dr. Mate is not limiting this problem of repressed anger and emotion to these extreme examples.
+Many, who read this, would think Dr. Maté is speaking of parents who are addicts or who are abusive, but he is not.
+Of course, people with these dramatic problems, certainly do not make great parents, but unfortunately, Dr. Maté is not limiting this problem of repressed anger and emotion to these extreme examples.

 Emotionally unavailable and highly stressed parents could simply be a family with two working parents.
 In other words, the stressful environment does not have to be extreme, in modern terms.
 The outcome of even a moderately stressed environment is that the child learns, very young, to repress emotion and bottle it all up inside.